Provinces and territories of Canada: Provincial political parties

 Most provinces have rough provincial counterparts to major federal parties.
 However, these provincial parties are not usually formally linked to the federal parties that share the same name.
 For example, no provincial Conservative or Progressive Conservative Party shares an organizational link to the federal Conservative Party of Canada, and neither do provincial Green Parties to the Green Party of Canada.

 Provincial New Democratic Parties, on the other hand, are fully integrated with the federal New Democratic Party—meaning that provincial parties effectively operate as sections, with common membership, of the federal party.

 The Liberal Party of Canada shares such an organizational integration with Atlantic Canada provincial Liberals in New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
 Other provincial Liberal parties are unaffiliated with their federal counterpart.

-Some provinces have provincial political parties with no clear federal equivalent, such as the Alberta Party and Saskatchewan Party.
+Some provinces have provincial political parties with no clear federal equivalent, such as the Saskatchewan Party.

 The provincial political climate of Quebec is different: the main split is between sovereignty, represented by the Parti Québécois and Québec solidaire, and federalism, represented primarily by the Quebec Liberal Party.
 The Coalition Avenir Québec, meanwhile, takes an abstentionist position on the question and does not support or oppose sovereignty.

-Currently, the one minority provincial/territorial government is held by the Liberals in Yukon.
-They are in government with a formal confidence and supply agreement from the Yukon New Democratic Party.